-The LME three-months price is currently trading at a three-year high, and far above its pre-COVID-19 pandemic levels.
+The LME three-month price is currently trading at a three-year high, and far above its pre-COVID-19 pandemic levels.
 A number of market participants said they see the rally lasting for an extended period, while others expect high aluminum prices to cushion alumina prices from hard falls.

 The general expectation among alumina market participants is that a global economic recovery will likely boost demand for primary aluminum.